valence-corp/sprite/docs/_tutorials/6_createGraph.md

 // Create an instance of SpriteDatabase with your credentials and the name of the target database const db = new SpriteDatabase({
-  username: "aAirportname", // root will be okay for this tutorial
+  username: "aUsername", // root will be okay for this tutorial
   password: "aPassword", // your password
   address: "http://localhost:2480", // default address for ArcadeDB
   databaseName: "ExampleDatabase", // the existing database